Unisolve/tari_cli_notes/tari_cli_mining_into.md

 These notes don't assume that you have a Linux desktop available to you.
 The command line is all you need.

-[Please be aware that at present these notes are incomplete but I hope to address more of the topic over time.]
+[ TODO: Please be aware that at present these notes are incomplete but I hope to address more of the topic over time. ]

 ## Criticisms and corrections and ideas